SETI/rms-tools/cspyce/AAREADME.txt

 Most importantly, you can allow multiple names or codes to refer to the same CPSICE body or frame.
-For bodies and frames that have multiple names or codes, calls to a spyce function will try each option in sequence until it finds one that works.
+For bodies and frames that have multiple names or codes, calls to a cspyce function will try each option in sequence until it finds one that works.
 Options are always tried in the order of they were defined, so higher-priority names and codes are tried first.

 Example 1: Jupiter's moon Dia uses code = 553, but it previously used code 55076.
-With 55076 defined as an alias for 553, a spyce call will return information about Dia under either of its codes.
+With 55076 defined as an alias for 553, a cspyce call will return information about Dia under either of its codes.

 Example 2: The Earth's rotation is, by default, modeled by frame "IAU_EARTH".
 However, "ITRF93" is the name of a much more precise description of Earth's rotation.
-If you define "IAU_EARTH" as an alias for "ITRF93", then the spyce toolkit will use ITRF93 if it is available, and otherwise IAU_EARTH.
+If you define "IAU_EARTH" as an alias for "ITRF93", then the cspyce toolkit will use ITRF93 if it is available, and otherwise IAU_EARTH.

-Immediately after a spyce call involving aliases, you can find out what value or values were actually used by looking at attributes of the function.
-For example, the first input to spyce function spkez is called "targ" and it identifies the code of a target being observed.
-After a call to spyce.spkez(553, ... the value of spyce.spkez.targ will be the code actually used, in this case either 553 or 55076.
+Immediately after a cspyce call involving aliases, you can find out what value or values were actually used by looking at attributes of the function.
+For example, the first input to cspyce function spkez is called "targ" and it identifies the code of a target being observed.
+After a call to cspyce.spkez(553, ... the value of cspyce.spkez.targ will be the code actually used, in this case either 553 or 55076.

 To enable aliases, you must import an additional module

-import spyce
+import cspyce
-import spyce.aliases
+import cspyce.aliases

-(Note that spyce.aliases and spyce.arrays can both be imported, and in either order.
-Note also that these are unconventional modules, in that they introduce new functionality into the "spyce" namespace rather than creating new namespaces called "spyce.aliases" and "spyce.arrays".)
+(Note that cspyce.aliases and cspyce.arrays can both be imported, and in either order.
+Note also that these are unconventional modules, in that they introduce new functionality into the "cspyce" namespace rather than creating new namespaces called "cspyce.aliases" and "cspyce.arrays".)

-With this import, a new function is defined for every spyce function that takes a frame or body as input.
-The new function has the same name as the pre-existing spyce function, but with "_alias" inserted immediately after the original spyce name (and before any other suffix such as "_vector" or "_error").
+With this import, a new function is defined for every cspyce function that takes a frame or body as input.
+The new function has the same name as the pre-existing cspyce function, but with "_alias" inserted immediately after the original cspyce name (and before any other suffix such as "_vector" or "_error").

-You can make alias support the default for individual spyce functions or for the entire spyce module by calling: spyce.use_aliases()
+You can make alias support the default for individual cspyce functions or for the entire cspyce module by calling: cspyce.use_aliases()
-These versions can subsequently be disabled as the default by calling: spyce.use_noaliases()
+These versions can subsequently be disabled as the default by calling: cspyce.use_noaliases()

-To define a body alias or frame alias, call spyce.define_body_aliases(name_or_code, name_or_code, ...) spyce.define_frame_aliases(name_or_code, name_or_code, ...)
+To define a body alias or frame alias, call cspyce.define_body_aliases(name_or_code, name_or_code, ...) cspyce.define_frame_aliases(name_or_code, name_or_code, ...)
 where the arguments are an arbitrary list of codes and names.

-To determine the aliases associated with a name or code, call spyce.get_body_aliases(name_or_code) spyce.get_frame_aliases(name_or_code) where the argument is either a name or a code.
+To determine the aliases associated with a name or code, call cspyce.get_body_aliases(name_or_code) cspyce.get_frame_aliases(name_or_code) where the argument is either a name or a code.

 You can also select between the alias-supporting and alias-nonsupporting